Vizonex/aiomultithreading/README.md

 it makes a total of 128 tasks.
 Theses numbers can rapidly multiply when being used pc or device using a higher cpu count.

+This library also has compatability for winloop and uvloop right out of the box.

 ## FYI